sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/tracking_issue.md

 <!--
 Summarize:
-- What problems that the team is going to solve.
+- What problems the team is committed to solving.
 - Why those problems are important and how they connect back to OKRs.
 - How the team is going solve those problems.
 -->